This page is designed to answer the following questions:

 - 7.3 Explain why risk assessments need to be regularly revised (Level 3 Diploma in Adult Care, Promote person-centred approaches in care settings)

-Assessing and managing risks is an essential legal responsibility in care settings as they can be used to manage risk sensibly, protect and safeguard individuals and promote an individual’s rights.
+Assessing and managing risks is an essential legal responsibility in care settings.
+Managing risk sensibly can help to protect and safeguard individuals and promote an individual’s rights.

 Some of the different uses of risk assessments include: